App Development Glossary

 Cloud Migration

-Cloud migration is the process of moving applications, data, and IT infrastructure from on-premise data centres or legacy hosting to cloud platforms.
-Cloud migration enables organisations to reduce capital infrastructure costs, improve scalability, leverage cloud capabilities, and reduce operational burden.
+Cloud migration is the process of moving applications, data and infrastructure from on-premise data centres or legacy hosting to cloud platforms.
+It lets organisations reduce capital hardware costs, scale on demand, improve reliability and use modern cloud services, provided the move is carefully planned to protect data and continuity.

 Cloud Security